splunk/addonfactory-ucc-generator/docs/additional_packaging.md

 # `additional_packaging.py` file

-To extend the build process, you can create a `additional_packaging.py` file in the same file level where you have your globalConfig file.
+To extend the build process, create a `additional_packaging.py` file in the root directory of your source code — that is, the same level where your package directory is located.

 This file should have either of the below two functions: